GLUCK MELODIE from ORFEO ed EURIDICE "Dance of the Blessed Spirits" arr. Giovanni Sgambati

 Earl Wild plays the Gluck Melodie more slowly than some of the other pianists represented here, but once you accept his tempo, there are many appealing aspects to his playing.
 He takes a more contrapuntal approach and the orchestral timbres are lovely.

-MARK HAMBOURG (1879-1960) Russian-British Pianist
+MARK HAMBOURG (1879-1960) Russian-British pianist recorded in 1929

-SERGEI RACHMANINOV (1873-1943) Russian Pianist
+SERGEI RACHMANINOV (1873-1943) Russian pianist